A novel thirty years in the making

 3. Anything else on your mind that these questions did not ask about?

 Thank you, genuinely.
-Honest, specific feedback now saves a reader's disappointment later. - Vladimir
+Honest and specific feedback now can save a reader's disappointment later. - Vladimir

 FAQ